Robert Angus Smith

-Robert Angus Smith FRS (15 February 1817 – 12 May 1884) was a Scottish chemist, who investigated numerous environmental issues.
+Robert Angus Smith FRS (15 February 1817 – 12 May 1884), commonly referred to as Angus Smith, was a Scottish chemist, who investigated numerous environmental issues.
 He is known for his research on air pollution in 1852, in the course of which he discovered what came to be known as acid rain.
 He is sometimes referred to as the 'Father of Acid Rain'.

 Education and early life

 Born at Pollokshaws, Glasgow, Smith was educated at the University of Glasgow in preparation for ministry in the Church of Scotland but left before graduating.
 He worked as a personal tutor and, accompanying a family to Gießen in 1839, he stayed on in Germany to study chemistry supervised by Justus von Liebig, earning a PhD in 1841.